nanbando/core/docs/configuration.rst

 Configuration
 =============

-The configuration is devided into two parts - global and project configuration.
+The configuration is devided into two parts - global (optional) and project configuration.

 Global Configuration
 --------------------